 Low-profile keyboards offer close contact to the ground as this ergonomic feature helps the user’s hand to maintain a neutral position throughout typing.
 Accordingly, the ergonomics of low profile keyboard reduce stress from carpal tunnel.

 Soft-touch keyboards, on the other hand, are best for people having sensitive and delicate fingers or arthritis.
-The best soft-touch keyboard is highly sensitive to the least touch as the gentle push is all you need to do and it index key presses.
-Moreover, these keyboards are ideal if you have a problem with the noise, these are quiet while typing.
+The best soft-touch keyboard is highly sensitive to the least touch as a gentle push is all you need to do and it indexes key presses.
+Moreover, these keyboards are ideal if you have a problem with the noise as these are quiet while typing.

-As the name suggested these are smaller keyboards intended particularly for fingers with declined motion range.
-Keyboards that include keys close to each other and likewise require the slightest force to press the key down.
+As the name suggests, these are smaller keyboards intended particularly for fingers with declined motion range.
+Keyboards that include keys close to each other likewise require the slightest force to press the key down.

 Why do I Need an Ergonomic Keyboard?

-At the time when you start feeling pain in fingers, wrist and hand is basically the alarm for you to switch your keyboard.
-If you are facing difficulty while stretching from one end to another end of the keyboard so considering a compact or small keyboard is a must to do.
+At the time when you start feeling pain in your fingers, wrists, and hands, it is basically the alarm for you to switch your keyboard.
+If you are facing difficulty stretching from one end to another end of the keyboard, considering a compact or small keyboard is a must.

-Repetitive keystrokes on standard keyboards become painful for the person with arthritis hence ergonomic keyboards are the best alternative to standard keyboards, spur on the natural position of wrist/hand during heavy typing.
+Repetitive keystrokes on standard keyboards become painful for the person with arthritis hence why ergonomic keyboards are the best alternative to standard keyboards as they spur on the natural position of the wrists/hands during heavy typing.

 The purpose is to keep the distance between hands while maintaining the accurate angle accumulatively to help to reduce stress from the shoulder, neck & back as well as to stave off the repetitive strain to carpal tunnel.
 Besides, comfortable typing is leading you to be extra efficient & productive.